davideas/FlexibleAdapter/README.md

 # Limitations
 Item half swipe cannot be implemented due to how the `android.support.v7.widget.helper.ItemTouchHelper` is done.
 Half swipe can be done with others means, please see issues #98 and #100.
-Please see also commits of Apr 25, 2016.
+See also commits of Apr 25, 2016.

 # Thanks
 I've used these blogs as starting point: